-4. Secure the hub assembly with the nut.
+4. Secure the hub assembly with the hex nut.
 Tighten only until snug.

-5. Secure the brake caliper to the knuckle with two new "patch-lock" cap screws.
+- Secure the brake caliper to the knuckle with two new "patch-lock" cap screws.
 Tighten the auxiliary caliper to 20 ft-lb.
-Tighten the hydraulic caliper to 20 ft-lb.
+Tighten the hand brake caliper to 20 ft-lb.

-6. Tighten the hub nut (from step 4) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hub nut.
+- Tighten the hex nut (from step 4) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hex nut.